murphy-slaw/Lilligant/README.rst

 -------------------------

 Lilligant adds a new configuration option to allow forcing peaceful mode.
-This locks the difficulty to Peaceful both in-game and during world creation.
+This locks the difficulty to Peaceful both in-game and during world creation, and makes mob spawners automatically delete themselves on tick as a small micro-optimisation.

 JVM Argument Checking
 ---------------------